Climate is the most pressing challenge of our time.

-I trained in Industrial Design (now more frequently called Product Design) where the skills are much the same whether the product is physical or digital.
-Remarkably, design is still largely mis-understood and I'm an advocate for design excellence.
-The value it brings to business, particularly startups, is under-valued.
+I trained in Industrial Design (now more frequently called Product Design) where the skills are much the same whether the product is physical or digital, and I find it remarkable that the value that design excellence brings to business, particularly startups, is still largely mis-understood and under-valued.

 Many businesses have a good creation story, so this is mine.

 In 1989, I quit my job, sold everything and headed off to explore the world.
 The experience of being able to go anywhere, do anything and taste unconstrained freedom was memorable.